 As an AAGO member, you also benefit from dual membership with the National Apartment Association and the benefits of their Government Affairs team.
 NAA and the National Multi-Housing Council have a partnership agreement that provides all of our collective members, the owners, developers, and managers who provide apartment homes for 35 million Americans, with a comprehensive and thorough government and public affairs program to represent the $1.1 trillion apartment industry.
 NAA/NMHC and its 170 affiliates across the country serve as the voice of the industry to the federal government.

 NAA/NMHC's Government Affairs staff are issue-area experts who closely monitor and advocate industry positions on a number of federal issues of great importance to your business.
-Below is a brief list of just some of the policy priorities on which the Association advocates.
-For more detailed policy position papers and updates, please click here.
+NAA is continuously tracking legislation and regulation.
+Now, they've made it possible for you to as well!
+Utilize NAA's Legislation and Regulation, Interactive Tracker.

 Housing Finance Reform

 All private sources of capital, from commercial banks to life insurance companies, to the commercial mortgage-backed securities market, have limitations either in terms of loans they offer, the kinds of properties and markets they target, or even their capacity or willingness to lend in all markets at all times.
 Taxpayers and the mortgage finance system itself should be protected through a strong regulatory framework and multiple layers of private capital.
 Policymakers should protect and preserve existing resources, as well as support greater transparency, during the transition to a comprehensive overhaul of the housing finance system.

 Pro-Growth Tax Policy